 HomePod vs. Sonos Play:5: Thoughts After 6 Months Of Use

 After three months of testing, I determined Sonos Play:5 is the best-sounding and most compatible speaker.
-Apple HomePod is the best speaker on the market for its size and is more affordable than Play:5, but you only should consider HomePod if you’re an Apple Music user.
+Apple HomePod has incredible sound for its size and is more affordable than Play:5, but you only should consider HomePod if you’re an Apple Music user.

 You’ll be happy with either of these speakers, and it’ll be the best speaker you’ve ever owned.
 I own both and plan to keep them.